-Before the shut-off device there shall be a branch led out to the forward part of the poop deck, both starboard and port, to monitors and twin fire hydrant, about 70 mm in inside diameter, for coupling thereto fire hoses with air-foam nozzles.
+Before the shut-off device there shall be a branch led out to the monitors situated both port and starboard at the front of the poop or accommodation spaces facing the cargo tanks deck and to twin fire hydrant for coupling thereto fire hoses with air-foam nozzles.
 For oil tankers of less than 4000 t deadweight, it is sufficient to provide only branch pipes to the said fire hydrants.